OpenTable trims full-year revenue forecast, shares down

-(Reuters) - OpenTable Inc OPEN.O trimmed the upper end of its revenue forecast for the full year, saying superstorm Sandy was likely to reduce fourth-quarter reservation revenue from North America.
+(Reuters) - OpenTable Inc OPEN.O trimmed the upper end of its full-year revenue forecast, saying superstorm Sandy was likely to reduce fourth-quarter reservation revenue from North America.

-Shares of the company fell 4 percent in after-market trading on Thursday after closing at $47.36 on the Nasdaq.
+Shares of the company fell as much as 5 percent in after-market trading on Thursday.
+They had closed at $47.36 on the Nasdaq.

 The company, which helps users reserve tables at restaurants through its website and mobile apps, narrowed its full-year revenue forecast to between $160.2 million and $161.8 million from the previous range of $160 million to $164 million.

-Nearly 15,000 of its restaurant clients were offline as of Tuesday, it said.
-OpenTable had 18,975 restaurant customers in North America at the end of the third quarter.
+North American reservation revenue in the current quarter would be lower by about $500,000 due to the superstorm that interrupted operations at many of the company’s restaurant clients, it said.

-The company, which was able to beat analysts’ estimates for its third quarter profit, raised its earnings estimate for the full year, forecasting an adjusted per-share profit of between $1.64 and $1.68, up from the $1.54 to $1.66 forecast earlier.

-Third-quarter adjusted net income of 42 cents per share was higher than analysts’ average estimate of 36 cents per share.
+The company however, raised the adjusted per-share earnings estimate for the full year to between $1.64 and $1.68 from $1.54 to $1.66.
+Third-quarter adjusted net income of 42 cents per share beat analysts’ average estimate of 36 cents per share.

-OpenTable said it plans to increase its focus on mobile devices in the coming months and expects the integration of its app within Siri, Apple (AAPL.O) iPhone’s voice-activated personal assistant, to help boost mobile reservations.

 OpenTable, founded in 1998 as a restaurant reservation service in San Francisco, said revenue rose 16 percent to $39.7 million.
 Analysts too expected $39.7 million, according to Thomson Reuters I/B/E/S.